German Fernandez

 German Fernandez (born November 2, 1990) is a retired American professional runner from Riverbank, California, known for his performance in high school and collegiate cross country and track and field.
 Later he trained under Jerry Schumacher for the Bowerman Track Club.
 He is most well known for running the California Cross Country State Meet course record (14:24), as well as running a new American high-school record, 8:34.40 for two miles, at the 2008 Nike Outdoor Nationals championship.
-He also holds the World Junior Indoor Mile record at 3:55.02.
+He previously held the World Junior Indoor Mile record at 3:55.02 until it was broken by Cameron Myers with a time of 3:53.12, subsequently bettered to 3:47.48.

 A local meet in Riverbank, California, the German Fernandez Distance Carnival, is named after him.

 Running career

 High school

 Fernandez was coached by Bruce Edwards of Riverbank High School, which competes in Division IV of the Sac-Joaquin Section.
 Fernandez first drew some attention as a high school freshman in track, when he raced 1600m in 4:22.95.
 During his 2005 CIF State championship victory, he clocked the second fastest sophomore time of all divisions, 15:14, on the heralded Woodward Park course.
 He went through a number of injuries throughout his junior year, giving him a relatively slow season.
 Fernandez set a number of course records in California.
 He won the prestigious Stanford Invitational (5k) with a time of 14:42, gapping the second place runner by 40 seconds.
 He won the Sac-Joaquin Section finals race with a time of 15:03, setting the course record and leading his team to win the section title.
 This culminated with his performance at the 2007 California CIF state meet where he ran the 5k race in 14:24, breaking the historic course record set by Olympian Marc Davis by 14 seconds.
 The performance is seen as one of the most outstanding in the history of high school distance running.